heatherThida/LAB_70/Lab9/README.md

 around the node parameter.
 See next figure that demonstrates the two rotations [Image Not Included]
 - `fixTree(RBNode* current)` recursive function: recursively traverse the tree to make it a Red Black tree.
 Here is a description of all the cases for the current pointer:

-	1) current is the root node.
+1. current is the root node.
 Make it black and quit.
-	2) Parent is black.
+2. Parent is black.
 Quit, the tree is a Red Black Tree.
-	3) The current node is red and the parent node is red.
+3. The current node is red and the parent node is red.
 The tree is unbalanced and you will have to modify it in the following way.
-		I. If the aunt node is empty or black, then there are four sub cases that you have to process.
+	1. If the aunt node is empty or black, then there are four sub cases that you have to process.
-			A) grandparent –parent(is left child)— current (is right child) case.
+		1. grandparent –parent(is left child)— current (is right child) case.
 Solution: rotate the parent left and then continue recursively fixing the tree starting with the original parent.
-			B) grandparent –parent (is right child)— current (is left child) case.
+		2. grandparent –parent (is right child)— current (is left child) case.
 Solution: rotate the parent right and then continue recursively fixing the tree starting with the original parent.
-			C) grandparent –parent (is left child)— current (is left child) case.
+		3. grandparent –parent (is left child)— current (is left child) case.
 Solution: make the parent black, make the grandparent red, rotate the grandparent to the right and quit, tree is balanced.
-			D) grandparent –parent (is right child)— current (is right child) case.
+		4. grandparent –parent (is right child)— current (is right child) case.
 Solution: make the parent black, make the grandparent red, rotate the grandparent to the left, quit tree is balanced.
-		II.
-Else if the aunt is red, then make the parent black. make the aunt black, make the grandparent red and continue recursively fix up the tree starting with the grandparent.
+	2. Else if the aunt is red, then make the parent black. make the aunt black, make the grandparent red and continue recursively fix up the tree starting with the grandparent.